-During 2019, SMG has embarked on various "Go Green" initiatives with the intention to reduce our carbon footprint and to promote environmental awareness.
-The "Go Green" initiative includes:
+During FY2019, SMG has embarked on various "Go Green" initiatives with the intention to reduce our carbon footprint and to promote environmental awareness.
+The "Go Green" initiatives continued into FY2020 which includes:

-- (i) Launched of patient portal for our imaging business to replace the use of films and CD; - (ii) Replaced plastic bags use in the clinics/business with biodegradeable cassava bags; and - (iii) Replaced paper records at the clinics with digital records.
+- (i) Launched of patient portal for our imaging business to replace the use of films and CD; - (ii) Replaced plastic bags use in the clinics/business with bio-degradeable cassava bags; and - (iii) Replaced paper records at the clinics with digital records.